gmmatt/torgeternity/Readme.md

 For manual installation, use the provided manifest URL in the "*Install System*" popup window while managing game systems.

 v.
+2.7.1
+- Fixed issue where foreign compendiums would not hide when using the Compendium Folders module

+v.
 2.7.0
 - Fixed multiple compatibility warnings